Work

-I like to make music when I'm not working.
-In addition to a house stuffed full of assorted musical instruments, I have a small Roli Seaboard that I carry with me most of the time in case I need to record a tune.
+I like to make music when I'm not working, and sometimes I do so professionally.
 I run a podcast called 16:1 with my partner, where we talk about education and the future of learning.

 I grew up learning to code so that I could play video games on the cast-off computers my dad brought home from work.
 Think Colossal Cave Adventure, Zork, Myst, pixelated Duke Nukem and even Hover!, a disorienting bumper-hover-car racing adventure that came pre-installed on Windows 95.
 Many of my friends enjoy gaming, and we especially appreciate the way the hobby can bring us together even though many of us live in different states.
 I also enjoy tabletop & roleplaying games, and as an Ohioan, I am contractually obligated to play euchre.